Do you get blank stares when you tell a child, “Say ____.”

 Just beyond actions, we move on to helping a child learn to imitate other kinds of body movements and gestures that become communicative.

 Even then many late talking toddlers aren’t yet ready to begin to imitate single words.
-The child may need to learn several “in-between” steps before he’s ready to begin to imitate single words.
-Learning how to imitate mouth movements, early vocalizations like fake coughing and sneezing, play sounds like blowing raspberries and animal sounds, and easy exclamatory words such as “Wow” should dominate our early sessions with late talking toddlers.
+The child may need to learn several ‘in-between’ steps before he’s ready to begin to imitate single words.
+Learning how to imitate mouth movements, early vocalizations like fake coughing and sneezing, play sounds like blowing raspberries and animal sounds, and easy exclamatory words such as “Wow!” should dominate our early sessions with late talking toddlers.

 Many times parents and therapists don’t see success with late talking toddlers because we’re not working on the right things.
 Changing our approach to target imitation in its earliest and easiest forms is the place to begin.

-Read more about this book:
+Read more about the book:

 In this 180 page therapy manual Laura Mize, pediatric speech-language pathologist and founder of www.teachmetotalk.com, explains the hierarchy of verbal imitation skills she teaches to therapists throughout the country.